lorevity/service/README.md

 print(`successfully fetched: {ReplicatedStorage}, {Workspace}`)
 ```
-⚠️ It's highly advised not to access the service every time, especially if you do it in some kind of loop, because the utility will process the cached services every time and this may cause some kind of deterioration in perfomance:
+⚠️ Highly advised not to access the service every time, especially if you do it in some kind of loop, because the utility will process the cached services every time and this may cause some kind of deterioration in perfomance:
 ```lua
 local service = require("@path/to/service")